Generalized Least Squares Kernelized Tensor Factorization

 \section{Related work}

-The proposed GLSKF framework models correlations in the latent space by constraining the smoothness of latent factors using a covariance norm—a quadratic regularization derived from positive semidefinite (PSD) covariance matrices.
-This norm, central to the ``kernelized'' aspect of GLSKF, is equivalent to assuming Gaussian process (GP) priors on the latent factors in probabilistic frameworks.
-Prior work has explored kernelized low-rank modeling for spatiotemporal data, including probabilistic approaches \cite{zhou2012kernelized, lei2022bayesian, lei2024scalable} and optimization-based methods.
-For example, \cite{allen2014generalized} introduced covariance-based quadratic norms for principal component analysis (PCA) and matrix decomposition to encode structured correlations, while \cite{larsen2024tensor} applied kernel-weighted norms to tensor decomposition.
+\paragraph*{Kernel-based methods} The proposed GLSKF framework models correlations in the latent space by constraining the factor columns through covariance norms: covariance-induced quadratic norms defined by positive definite covariance matrices.
+For positive semidefinite kernels, a nugget term or the Moore–Penrose inverse is used, yielding a seminorm/generalized covariance norm.
+This regularization, which constitutes the ``kernelized'' aspect of GLSKF, can be equivalently interpreted as imposing GP priors on the latent factors in a probabilistic formulation.
+Kernelized or covariance-regularized low-rank modeling has been widely studied for spatiotemporal data in both probabilistic frameworks~\cite{zhou2012kernelized,lei2022bayesian,lei2024scalable} and optimization-based formulations.
+For example,~\cite{allen2014generalized} introduced covariance-based quadratic norms to encode structural information in generalized principal component analysis and matrix decomposition, while~\cite{larsen2024tensor} employed kernel-weighted norms to incorporate prior smoothness in tensor decomposition.

-The covariance-based smoothness constraint in GLSKF serves as a flexible and generalized regularization framework.
-Many commonly studied constraints can be reinterpreted as specific instances of covariance constraints with equivalent kernel or covariance functions \cite{williams2006gaussian}.
-For instance, as noted in \cite{lei2022bayesian}, temporal state-space dynamics \cite{xiong2010temporal} and autoregressive regularizations \cite{yu2016temporal} correspond to covariance norms based on the Ornstein-Uhlenbeck (OU) process and Matérn class covariance matrices, respectively.
-Similarly, graph-based constraints \cite{rao2015collaborative} are equivalent to covariance norms using a graph Laplacian kernel.
-In Section~\ref{sec:Methodology}, we demonstrate the equivalence between quadratic variation (QV) smoothness constraints and covariance norms by setting the covariance constraint matrix $\boldsymbol{K}$ as $\left(\boldsymbol{K}\right)^{-1} = \boldsymbol{L}^{\top}\boldsymbol{L}$, where $\boldsymbol{L}$ represents the differentiation or smoothness constraint matrix, as defined in \cite{yokota2016smooth}.
+Recent studies have further extended kernel-based learning to structured tensor representations beyond conventional low-rank factorization~\cite{wu2024low,he2014dusk}.
+For example,~\cite{li2026support} proposed a support tensor ring kernel machine with dual-stage acceleration for high-dimensional tensor classification, and~\cite{wangsubspace} developed a subspace kernel learning framework for discriminative learning of tensor sequences.
+These studies highlight the broad utility of kernel methods for capturing tensor-mode dependencies.
+Nevertheless, their objectives mainly address supervised tensor learning, tensor classification, or discriminative representation learning.
+By contrast, GLSKF is developed for missing-data recovery in incomplete multidimensional arrays, where kernelized low-rank factors are coupled with a locally correlated residual module and estimated through a GLS formulation.
+This global-local construction allows GLSKF to exploit both smooth latent structures and residual covariance patterns, which is essential for heterogeneous data such as traffic, images, videos, and MRI tensors.